patcg/docs-and-reports/threat-model/readme.md

 If the protocol is faithfully executed, the aggregate result can then be reported to the intended recipient without the entities that performed the computation needing to witness the answer.

 This threat model does not require that the MPC protocol provide safeguards against an aggregator spoiling the answers from the system.
 Though a spoiled answer is possible in many protocols, the primary threat that a compromised aggregator presents is to the privacy of _clients/users_.
-We assume that there is some contractual relationship between those requesting aggregation and the entities that perform that aggregation such that the aggregators lack significant incentive to spoil results.
+We assume that there is some relationship between those requesting aggregation and the entities that perform that aggregation such that the aggregators lack significant incentive to spoil results.

 ### 4.2 Trusted Execution Environments

-Trusted execution environments are specialized hardware where encrypted data can be sent "in" to an enclave where it is decrypted and operated on, but cannot be otherwise accessed.
+Trusted execution environments are specialized hardware where encrypted data can be sent "in" to a computing environment where it is decrypted and operated on, but cannot be otherwise accessed.
 A TEE can produce an "attestation" that acts as a claim - backed by the vendor of the TEE - that only specific code is actively running.

 Different hardware manufacturers offer different types of TEEs, and there are various assumptions which need to be made about the manufacturer, hardware operator, and other tenants on the hardware in order to achieve our ideal of input data remaining oblivious.
-There are documented attacks for many of these types of hardware, and while we don't expect all web platform vendors to support this construction, some vendors have expressed comfort with the required assumptions.
+There are documented attacks for many of these types of hardware, so different vendors will need to make their own choices about which instantiations (if any) to trust.

 In order to utilize a TEE to achieve private computation, we need two properties.
 First, the data must only be able to be decrypted within the TEE, and second, we need to assure that the TEE only executes code which evaluates the predefined function.

 The currently proposed system utilizes a helper party network composed of coordinators.
 This helper party network participate in a key exchange protocol to generate a _threshold key pair_, with a public key for encryption and several partial private keys such that each coordinator has a single partial private key, and all (or a predefined subset) are required for decryption.
 This allows the _client/user_ to encrypt the data towards the helper party network.

 When a TEE is instantiated to perform an aggregation, each coordinator in the helper party network can validate an attestation from the TEE and provide their partial private key if and only if the attestation verifies that the TEE is only running the expected code.
-Thus, only the TEE is ever able to decrypt the data, so long as the attacker is only able to control a subset of coordinators in the helper party network.
+Thus, decrypting data outside the TEE is possible only if the attacker is able to control a proposal specific subset of coordinators in the helper party network.

 Note that in [section 1.7.
 Helper party collusion](#17-Helper-party-collusion), we assume that at least one helper party in a network can be controlled by the attacker, thus requiring at least two coordinators in the helper party network.